 The indexes are produced by Sarasin Bank, which gathers the company information and analyses the indexes in cooperation with STOXX Ltd.

-Sustainability Indexes are an important tool for EDP because they allow the quantification of the company’s sustainability performance, they contribute to the continuous improvement of operations and they guide the business according to market trends and challenges.
+These indices are an important tool for EDP because they allow us to quantify the company's sustainability performance, contribute to the continued improvement of our operations, and guide our business according to market trends and challenges.

-For the 12th time, EDP is among the 8 most sustainable electric utilities in the world and the 3 European utilities with the best sustainability performance.
+For the 13th year in a row EDP has been listed as one of the eight most sustainable electric utilities in the world and as one of the four electric utilities with the best sustainability performance in Europe.

 Dow Jones Sustainability Index